Transferring to 4-Year Institutions

 Please be aware that most CSU campuses do not admit lower-division transfer students.
 California residents may be eligible for CSU admission with fewer than 60 transferable semester units (90 quarter units) if they:

-• Are in good standing at the last college or university attended, i.e., eligible to re-enroll.
+• be in good standing at the last college or university you attended.
+(In simple terms, “good standing” means you are eligible to re-enroll at your last college or university); and

 Some campuses may require lower-division transfer students to have completed English composition and general education mathematics prior to transfer.
 Contact the transfer campus of choice to determine whether there are admission limits on the number of lower-division transfer students.